How to File for Unemployment

 Every two weeks you will be required to fill out a bi-weekly claim form.
 (On rare occasions you may be asked to submit weekly, rather than biweekly, claim forms.)
 The first one will be postal-mailed to you, but you can opt to fill out these forms online.
 There will be a section where you can list the places where you applied for work during the 2-week period, but unless the form indicates that you are required to do this, you can leave these fields blank.

-When you start working again, you can simply stop filling out these biweekly forms.
+When you start working again, you can do one of two things:

 The Phone Interview